 Each cycle $\xi_{s,t} \in \mathscr{E}$ is sent to $B_\A$ via $W_\A$, as follows.
 Let $X_0=(x_0,y_0)$ be a point of $\mathcal{N}_0$ such that $x_0=\gamma(0)$.
 The vertices of $\xi_{s,t} $ of the form $v_{L_0}$ or $v_{P}$ with $P \in L_0$ and the edges of the form $e(L_0,P)$, with $P\in L_0$, are all sent to the point $X_0$.
 The edges $e(L_i,P)$, with $i\neq 0$ and $P\in L_0$, are sent to segments from $X_0$ to the points $L_i\cap \pi\inv(x_0)$.
 Then the remaining vertices of the form $v_{L} \in V_L(\A) $ are sent to $L \cap \pi^{-1}(x_0)$.
 Let $\xi_{s,t}$ denote now the cycle of $W_{\A}$, relative to the left endpoints, where the vertices $v_P \in V_P(\A)$ are identified with the singular points $P$, and the edges with their corresponding wire of $W_{\A}$.

-A \emph{framed cycle} in $B_\A$ is obtained as a perturbation of a cycle $\xi_{s,t}$ --viewed in $W_\A$--.
+A \emph{framed cycle} is obtained by pushing a cycle $\xi_{s,t}$ to $B_\A$.
 This cycle $\xi_{s,t}$ consists of four arcs.
 Two of them are segments in $\mathcal{N}_0$, the two others are the parts in $L_s$ and $L_t$, see Figure~\ref{BoundaryManifoldGlobal}.
-The last two arcs goes through several actual crossings of $W_\A$ and can be viewed as a union of small arcs.
+The last two arcs go through several actual crossings of $W_\A$ and can be viewed as a union of small arcs.
 Each of them is projected to $B_\A$ in the direction $[0:i:0]$ and their images are glued together as follows.
 For each actual crossing $P$, modify $\gamma$ slightly so that it makes a half circle of (small) radius $\eta_{P}$ around $x=\pi(P)$ in the positive sense.
 Choose $\eta_{P}$ so that the preimage of this half circle lies in $\mathcal{N}_i\cap\mathcal{S}_P\subset B_\A$ (also called $T_P$ or $T_{L_i}$ in Sub-section~\ref{BoundaryManifoldConstruction}), where $i\in\set{s,t}$.
 See Figure~\ref{BoundaryManifoldCross:A}.
 We avoid the intersection point $P:(x_P,y_P)$ of $L_s$ and $L_t$ as follows.
-Consider $\S_P$ as a polydisc, and join the two end points with the union of the two segments joining these end points with the point of $\pi\inv(x_P-\eta_P) \cap \S_P$ having the smallest real part, see Figure~\ref{BoundaryManifoldCross:B}.
-The class of the obtained cycle in $\pi_1(B_\A,X_0)$ denoted by $\epsilon_{s,t}$ is a cycle in the computation of $\p(B_\A)$ done in Proposition~\ref{BoundaryPresentation} (i.e. we take $\mathfrak{e}_{s,t}=\epsilon_{s,t}$).
+Consider $\mathcal{S}_P$ as a polydisc, and join the two end points with the union of the two segments joining these end points with the point of $\pi\inv(x_P-\eta_P) \cap \mathcal{S}_P$ having the smallest real part, see Figure~\ref{BoundaryManifoldCross:B}.